 Lamingtons are one of those classic Australian baked treats that turn up at every event and picnic.
 No purists, these aren’t your traditional lamingtons but I promise they taste amazing and are worth your time.

-Like my Mojito Lamingtons, these Rose Strawberry Lamingtons are not the traditional but I love lamingtons so much I had to recreate it in a new way.
+Unlike my Classic Australian Lamingtons, these Rose Strawberry Lamingtons are not the traditional but I love lamingtons so much I had to recreate it in a new way.
 Rose and strawberry are perfect, and I mean PERRRFECT, flavour partners.
 Somehow the rose flavour intensifies the strawberry flavour and vice versa.

 For those not in the know, a lamington is an absolute icon of Australian cuisine.
 It is a combination of soft, fluffy sponge cake squares, which are then coated in a glaze (traditionally chocolate) and fine desiccated coconut.
 You’ll find them at every good Aussie bakery, at picnics and, of course, on Australia Day.
 To call this a classic is such an understatement.